edstott/ES-synth-starter/doc/doubleBuffer.md

 	The code could be improved by testing for this condition and indicating an exception in some way.
 3. The code uses C arrays, which have no built-in protection against out-of-bounds access.
 	We assume there are no bugs that would result in accessing data outside an array.

+Another possibility could be to use the [FreeRTOS Stream Buffer](https://www.freertos.org/RTOS-stream-buffer-example.html).
+A stream buffer has a lower overhead than a queue and also has the limitation of one reader and one writer.
+However, it would not be suitable for use with DMA without modification.

 ### Double buffering with DMA
 The STM32 DMA module is designed for use with double buffering.